Pierre Clastres: Structuralism, Marxism, and anarchism

-Initially a member of the Union of Communist Students with influences from the libertarian socialist group Socialisme ou Barbarie, Clastres became disenchanted with Communism after the raising of Stalinism and abandoned the French Communist Party in 1956, seeking for a new point of view.
+Initially a member of the Union of Communist Students, Clastres became disenchanted with Communism after the raising of Stalinism and abandoned the French Communist Party after 1956, seeking for a new point of view.
+Along with fellow UEC member and Levi-Strauss disciple, Lucien Sebag, he was influenced by the libertarian socialist group Socialisme ou Barbarie.
 In François Dosse's words, for Clastres and other adherents of Lévi-Strauss's Structural anthropology, "it was a matter of locating societies that had been sheltered from the unitary map of Hegelian Marxist thinking, societies that were not classified in Stalinist handbooks."
 Although initially adept of Structuralism, Abensour wrote that "Clastres is neither Structuralist, nor Marxist."
 Similarly, Eduardo Viveiros de Castro declared Society Against the State and Archeology of Violence can be considered "the chapters of a virtual book that could be named Neither Marxism nor Structuralism."
 For Clastres, in Viveiros de Castro's words, "both privileged economic rationality and suppressed political intentionality."

 According to Samuel Moyn, Clastres's first article, Exchange and Power, "exhibited a vestigial structuralism" that he would abandon on subsequent essays.
 On "Marxists and Their Anthropology" Clastres criticised structuralist perspective on myth and kinship because it ignores their place of production—the society.
 He said that, for structuralism, kinship only has the function to prohibit incest.
 "This function of kinship explains that men are not animals, [but] does not explain how primitive man is a particular man."
 It neglects that "kinship ties fulfill a determined function, inherent in primitive society as such, that is, an undivided society made up of equals: kinship, society, equality, even combat."
 On myths, Clastres said, "The rite is the religious mediation between myth and society: but, for structuralist analysis, the difficulty stems from the fact that rites do not reflect upon each other.
 It is impossible to reflect upon them.
 Thus, exit the rite, and with it, society."